 |

 Growing up with a bipolar parent can have a long-term impact on how you see family relationships, including parent-child dynamics.
 If you had an unsteady role model growing up, you might be concerned that you have what it takes to be a good parent yourself.
 Or you may be concerned that you’ll develop bipolar disorder yourself.
-Knowing you’re not alone in these thoughts and experiences can help you cope.
-For example, seeking information and reading “loving someone with bipolar disorder” quotes or stories can help you start to understand how others have coped with their bipolar parents.

 Common Ways Bipolar Disorder Affects a Parent

 Bipolar disorder is a severe mental illness that impacts how an individual thinks and acts.
 Most notably, bipolar disorder is known to cause extreme mood swings.
 Individuals will have “manic highs” in which they have a lot of energy and often make rash, impulsive decisions.
-These manic periods will then be followed by extreme lows where depression takes over and the individual can’t bring themselves to do anything.
+These manic periods will then be followed by extreme lows where depression takes over, and the individual can’t bring themselves to do anything.
 Bipolar mood swings can happen at any time and can last for up to two weeks.
 Without medication and treatment, these mood swings can be more frequent.

 The severity and frequency of these mood swings can have a considerable impact on a family’s day-to-day life.
 The bipolar parent may spend all their savings during a manic episode, creating constant financial instability for the family.
 Or they may stop going to work during depressive episodes, resulting in the parent continuously being let go from positions.
 The mood swings can create a highly anxious, unpredictable household.
-One child recalled their experience, “If I walked in five minutes late from school [my mother] might throw a glass at my head for worrying her.”
+One child recalled their experience, “If I walked in five minutes late from school, [my mother] might throw a glass at my head for worrying her.”

 Long-Term Effects on Children of Having a Bipolar Parent